FLinT3/SNParser/README.md

 ### 1. File preparation
 Firstly, you need to convert the file for reading.
 To do this, filter out the unique SNP-IDs by bash:

 *Note: If you want to select clinically relevant SNPs, you can use the Clinwar database - download a VCF with ClinVar variants (https://ftp.ncbi.nlm.nih.gov/pub/clinvar/vcf_GRCh38/clinvar.vcf.gz).
-For this you also should to download SnpSift (https://pcingola.github.io/SnpEff/)*
+You should also download SnpSift (https://pcingola.github.io/SnpEff/)*

 ```bash
 java -jar SnpSift.jar annotate clinvar.vcf snps.vcf > snps_snpsift_clinvar.vcf